Is Just Eat Takeaway.com N.V. (GRUB) a Keeper?

 GRUB’s Market Performance

-GRUB stocks went up by 10.20% for the week, with a monthly drop of -21.41% and a quarterly performance of -37.56%, while its annual performance rate touched -58.44%.
-The volatility ratio for the week stands at 6.19% while the volatility levels for the past 30 days are set at 4.80% for Just Eat Takeaway.com N.V..
-The simple moving average for the period of the last 20 days is -10.65% for GRUB stocks with a simple moving average of -46.95% for the last 200 days.
+GRUB stocks went down by -21.77% for the week, with a monthly drop of -36.31% and a quarterly performance of -46.43%, while its annual performance rate touched -69.08%.
+The volatility ratio for the week stands at 8.90% while the volatility levels for the past 30 days are set at 6.00% for Just Eat Takeaway.com N.V..
+The simple moving average for the period of the last 20 days is -26.89% for GRUB stocks with a simple moving average of -58.94% for the last 200 days.

 Analysts’ Opinion of GRUB